Stone Horse: Design

 The design goals for the boat were established by the first customer, "a gentleman who asked Crocker for a stout boat that would handle the seas on Buzzards Bay and south of Cape Cod, have a good turn of speed, a large cockpit for sailing with friends and a comfortable cabin for occasional overnighting."
+The result was Crocker's Design Number 159.

 The Stone Horse is a recreational keelboat, designed as a fast racer and cruiser for the Cape Cod and Buzzards Bay waters of the US east coast.
 The boats built between 1931 and World War Two were made from wood.
 The design was later built with Airex core fiberglass construction, with wood trim and built from 1968 to 2010.

 The design has a cutter rig (although the manufacturer referred to it as a sloop rig, due to the small headsail size), a spooned raked stem, a canoe transom, a keel-mounted rudder controlled by a tiller and a fixed long keel.
 It displaces 4500 lb and carries 2000 lb of lead ballast.

 Either of the two headsails made be fitted with a boom or a wishbone boom.
 The staysail is self-tacking and the jib has roller furling.
 The mainsail has two reefing points.

 The boat has a draft of 3.50 ft with the standard long keel fitted.

 The boat can be fitted with a Westerbeke Vire 6 hp, BMW 7 hp gasoline engine or a small outboard motor for docking and maneuvering.
 The fuel tank holds 5 u.s.gal and the fresh water tank has a capacity of 12 u.s.gal.

 The raised deck design provides good headroom in the cabin.
 Accommodation includes three bunks, one in the bow and two small quarter berths in the cabin, with the portable marine head located just aft of the mast.
 The galley is split between the port and starboard sides.
 The port side sink does not have a drain and instead a sink inset is emptied over the side.
 A cabin heater is also located on the port side.
 The cabin sole is typically carpeted and interior woodwork is mahogany.
 Cabin headroom is 45 in.
 During the years in production the design was offered with a wide variety of options.

 The design has a PHRF racing average handicap of 246 with a high of 243 and low of 255.
 It has a hull speed of 5.74 kn.